 New Dates June 26 – July 3, 2021 (For those students that applied for 2020 NYCALC, their applications will still be valid for 2021).
 National Conservation Training Center, Shepherdstown, WV.
 The Native Youth Community Adaptation and Leadership Congress (NYCALC) is held each summer at the National Conservation Training Center (NCTC) in Shepherdstown, WV.
 The Congress includes a mix of urban and rural students from Tribal Nations and Indigenous communities located throughout the continental U.S., Alaska, Hawaii, and American Samoa.
 For more information and to apply see here.

 Camp: USET Tribal Climate Resilience Camp

-(Postponed to Summer 2021), Schoodic Institute, Winter Harbor, ME.
+(Rescheduled to July 11-16, 2021), Schoodic Institute, Winter Harbor, ME.
 Tribal Nation Host: the Penobscot Nation.
 The USET Office of Environmental Resource Management (USET-OERM) will be holding a Tribal Climate Resilience Camp to support teams of Tribal Leaders, climate change coordinators, planners, and program managers to build skills, gather information, and develop Tribal policies and plans needed for Tribal Nations to address climate change impacts.
 Information about travel, lodging, and registration will be available soon.
 For more information contact, Casey Thornbrugh, USET Tribal Climate Science Liaison at CThornbrugh@USETINC.ORG.